-It is usual practice in England for children to be educated in school year groups as determined by their date of birth.
-However there is no statutory barrier to children being admitted outside their normal age group.
-Parents do not have the right to insist that their child is admitted to a particular age group.
-They may however make a request for this to happen.
+Children in England are usually educated in school year groups based on their date of birth.
+Parents do not have a right to insist that their child is educated in a different year group.
+They can request that this is considered.

 A guidance document is available here: